adeept/Adeept_Starter_Kit_Python_Code_for_RPi/README.md

-### Adeept Starter Kit Code for Raspberry Pi with C language
+### Adeept Starter Kit Code for Raspberry Pi with Python code
 -----------------------------------------------------------------------------

 #### About this kit: